nais/kafkarator/doc/adr/0005-kafkarator-credentials-rotation-and-flow.md

 Additional information we need:

+- Which pool (e.g. Kafka cluster at Aiven.io) this application uses
 - List of service users for this application
+    - Name of service user
-- Expiration timestamps for service user' credentials
+    - Expiration timestamp for service user' credentials
 - Configuration for the application
     - Rotation interval

 Most of these fields will be managed by Kafkarator, but should be editable by the team that owns the application.

 ### Overlapping valid credentials

-To allow applications a smoother transition during Credentials rotation, this proposed solution will maintain two sets of valid credentials for every application.
+To allow applications a smoother transition during Credential rotation, this proposed solution will maintain two sets of valid credentials for every application.
 Each set of credentials should be rotated on different days (odd and even days of the month for instance), and with a suitable interval.
 When one set of credentials are rotated, update the application secret with the latest version.